 Also, The Wanderer often veers way too close to a proper opera.
 And this is no good in a metal production.
 In other words, the record displays a certain confusion of identity at times that I find disturbing.
 For this review, it just about remained in our good graces.

 The album is nevertheless an astounding mix of typical symphonic and gothic metal themes, combined with a few stray elements.
-And you get it all: From very airy stuff to death grunts, all there.
+And you get it all: From very airy stuff to death grunts, it’s all there.

 This makes The Wanderer very complex to listen to.
 And in all honesty, you need to go at it a few times to really hear all the different nuances.
-Not your usual portion of easy-peasy music consumption.
+‘Tis not your usual portion of easy-peasy music consumption.
 And the album does not cease to surprise up to the very end.

 Looking at it as a whole, Diabulus in Musica created a very good and very compelling chunk of epic Symphonic Metal.
 Fans of the genre will absolutely love it, whereas adepts of a harder line (like me) will want some more oomph in the production.